Other Ecotone Trail Visitors

 Insects:

-Below Left: A citrus root weevil waits to mate on a seaside goldenrod flower.
-Below Middle: A spotless ladybird beetle rests on a false willow leaf.
-Below Right: A ladybird beetle pupa looks for aphids to devoir.
+Image 2 below: A spotless ladybird beetle rests on a false willow leaf.
+Image 3 below: A ladybird beetle pupa looks for aphids to devoir.

 The next five photographs are of two different sickle-jawed green lacewing larva.
 Both were discovered in Garden 1 on a firebush plant on December 31, 2012.
 This species of green lacewing disguises itself with debris that includes the dead bodies of its prey.
 For scale, the second photograph shows the hairs on the leaf of the firebush.
 The pink in four of the photographs was the photographer's finger.